When is the Festival?

 I forgot to get an advance ticket (or was unable to purchase one), can you reserve me one at the door?

-Our advance tickets go on sale 6 months before Perth Festival of Yarn and any remaining tickets are removed from sale 72 hours before the doors open to allow us to focus solely on supporting our vendors as we set-up.
+Our advance tickets go on sale 6 months before Perth Festival of Yarn and any remaining tickets will be removed from sale at 8pm on 30 August to allow us to focus solely on supporting our vendors as we set-up.
 In the interests of fairness, and logistically, we are unable to reserve tickets for collection on the door.

 I bought a ticket and am no longer able to go.
 Can I get a refund?